dentarg/auth0-blog/_posts/2017-01-09-alternatives-to-native-mobile-app-development.markdown

 Android is based on Java, while iOS runs on Objective-C and Swift.
 Two fundamentally different frameworks for developers to target.
 For a long time, companies wishing to develop mobile apps, had to have two teams, one dedicated to iOS development, while the other to Android.
 Hybrid or cross-platform frameworks and transpilers have gained popularity as they allow developers to target multiple platforms with a single code base, reducing cost and development time.

 Today we will take a look at alternatives to building native mobile applications.
-We will look at various frameworks and approaches to brining your app to the small screen and the pros and cons of each.
+We will look at various frameworks and approaches to bringing your app to the small screen and the pros and cons of each.
 Without further ado, let's jump right in.

 ## Ionic